ziiqii/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

-Clears all persons and reservations from CulinaryContacts.
+Remove all persons and reservations from CulinaryContacts.

 Format: `clear`